Engineers Say Tax Increase Needed To Save Failing U.S. Infrastructure

 In California, Record Rainfall Proves Taxing For Stressed Infrastructure

-ASCE's executive director Tom Smith says the chronic failure to invest in infrastructure is a huge drain on the nation's economy, putting American jobs and lives at risk.
+ASCE Executive Director Tom Smith says the chronic failure to invest in infrastructure is a huge drain on the nation's economy, putting American jobs and lives at risk.

-"Unfortunately, we have a tendency to wait for disasters and be reactive and what we want to do is be proactive and not reactive," Smith says.
+"Unfortunately, we have a tendency to wait for disasters and be reactive, and what we want to do is be proactive and not reactive," Smith says.
 "Because when we're reactive, it ends up costing significantly more than when we're proactive."

 The engineers' group applauds President Trump for bringing needed attention to fixing the nation's crumbling infrastructure, both during his campaign and since taking office.
-But it also notes his call to spend up to $1 trillion on infrastructure is not enough, and that his plan to leverage private investment is inadequate.
+But it also notes his call to spend up to $1 trillion on infrastructure is not enough and that his plan to leverage private investment is inadequate.

-"We, the American people, will have to pay for it," says ASCE president Norma Jean Mattei.
+"We, the American people, will have to pay for it," says ASCE President Norma Jean Mattei.
 "There's no magic wand to address this crisis, no infrastructure money tree, no infrastructure private sector angel."

 The ASCE is calling for a huge, 25 cents per gallon increase in the federal gasoline tax to help pay for infrastructure improvements.
-The engineers' group notes that the current 18.4 cents per gallon tax hasn't been raised since 1993.
-Therefore, it hasn't kept up with inflation and with growing needs.
+The group notes that the current tax of 18.4 cents per gallon hasn't been raised since 1993 and so hasn't kept up with inflation and growing needs.

-But recent efforts to raise the gas tax even just a few cents or a nickel have been political non-starters with Republicans in Congress.
+But recent efforts to raise the gas tax even just a few cents or a nickel have been political nonstarters with Republicans in Congress.
 So a proposal to more than double the motor fuel tax is not likely to get off the ground.

-White House spokesman Sean Spicer says President Trump will likely stick with his original plan.
+White House spokesman Sean Spicer says President Trump is likely to stick with his original plan.

-"I think we're looking at a public private partnership as a funding mechanism," Spicer said in his briefing Thursday.
-"There's a lot of work being done on behind the scenes and I don't want to put a timeline on that."
+"I think we're looking at a public-private partnership as a funding mechanism," Spicer said in his briefing Thursday.
+"There's a lot of work being done behind the scenes and I don't want to put a timeline on that."

 Despite the urgent call from the engineers, Spicer says for now, infrastructure will have to wait until after the repeal and replacement of the Affordable Care Act and reform of the tax code.